vishvAsa/kalpAntaram/kANe/v4/1_pAtaka_prAyashchitta_karmavipAka/05_Names_of_All_prAyashchittas.md

 151

 ŚRĪKRCCHRA-According to Visnu Dh.
-S. 46.16, Agni purāņa 352 171.12 and Mit, on Yāj.
+S. 46.16, Agni purāṇa 352 171.12 and Mit, on Yāj.
 III.
 316 (quoting Mārkandeya) this is constituted by subsisting on Bilva fruit or lotus seeds or āmalaka fruit for a month.
 The Madanapārijāta (p.
 737) quotes a verse of Sankha to the same effect.

 SANTAPANA-Vide Mahāsāntapana and Atisāntapana above.
 It is of five kinds, viz, the first for two days, the 2nd for seven days, the third for twelve (Atisāntapana), the 4th for 15 days and the fifth for 21 days.

-SURACANDRAYAN A--The Agnipurāņa defines it as one where somehow or other (and not in a rising or falling scale) a man partakes of 240 morsels of food in a month.
+SURACANDRAYAN A--The Agnipurāṇa defines it as one where somehow or other (and not in a rising or falling scale) a man partakes of 240 morsels of food in a month.
 Yāj.
 III.
 324 speaks of it as a variety of Cāndrāyana.
 Viṣnu.
 Dh.
 S. (47, 9) calls it'sāmānyacāndrāyana'.353

 SUVARN A-KRCCHRA-Vide Hemādri on Prāyaścitta pp. 969-972 quoting Devala and Mārkandeyapurāna, in which a varāha or a half of it or quarter of it had to be donated.
 A Varāha was equal to nine rūpakas and a rūpaka was one māṣa of five guñjas (of silver it seems).
 For killing a brahmana secretly or for the guilt of incest one had to perform ten thousand or 40 thousand suvarna-krcchras and a lesser number for various other lapses.